EllieChen-Git/CSS-Course-Conquering-Responsive-Layouts/README.md

 - **em**

   - 'em' always looks for the font size of the parent element.
 If you didn't set one, by default the browser’s font size is 16px.
-So if you set 'padding: 5em', it will be '80px (16px \* 5)'.
+Therefore, if you set 'padding: 5em', it will be '80px (16px \* 5)'.
   - However, if you use 'em' for properties other than font-size (e.g. margins, paddings, widths etc), it looks at the font-size of 'that element (itself)'.

     ```css